tammoippen/plotille/README.md

 In [12]:  plotille.Canvas?
 Init signature:
 plotille.Canvas(
-    width,
-    height,
-    xmin=0,
-    ymin=0,
-    xmax=1,
-    ymax=1,
-    background=None,
-    **color_kwargs,
+    width: int,
+    height: int,
+    xmin: Union[float, int] = 0,
+    ymin: Union[float, int] = 0,
+    xmax: Union[float, int] = 1,
+    ymax: Union[float, int] = 1,
+    background: Union[str, int, ColorNames, tuple[int, int, int], Sequence[int], NoneType] = None,
+    **color_kwargs: Any,
-)
+) -> None
 Docstring:
 A canvas object for plotting braille dots

 A Canvas object has a `width` x `height` characters large canvas, in which it can plot indivitual braille point, lines out of braille points, rectangles,...
-Since a full braille character has 2 x 4 dots (⣿), the canvas has `width` * 2, `height` * 4
-dots to plot into in total.
+Since a full braille character has 2 x 4 dots (⣿), the canvas has `width` * 2, `height` * 4 dots to plot into in total.

 It maintains two coordinate systems: a reference system with the limits (xmin, ymin) in the lower left corner to (xmax, ymax) in the upper right corner is transformed into the canvas discrete, i.e. dots, coordinate system (0, 0) to (`width` * 2, `height` * 4).
 It does so transparently to clients of the Canvas, i.e. all plotting functions only accept coordinates in the reference system.
 If the coordinates are outside the reference system, they are not plotted.
 Init docstring:
 Initiate a Canvas object

 Parameters:
     width: int            The number of characters for the width (columns) of the canvas.
-    height: int            The number of characters for the height (rows) of the canvas. xmin, ymin: float     Lower left corner of reference system. xmax, ymax: float     Upper right corner of reference system.
+    height: int           The number of characters for the hight (rows) of the canvas.
+    xmin, ymin: float     Lower left corner of reference system. xmax, ymax: float     Upper right corner of reference system.
     background: multiple  Background color of the canvas.
     **color_kwargs:       More arguments to the color-function.
                           See `plotille.color()`.

 Returns:
     Canvas object